artempronozin95/Pan-genome-graph-plotting/README.md

 |  OG0000001 |	2	       | 0          | 2	        | 1	        |  0	      | 5     |
 |  OG0000002 | 0	       | 1	        | 1	        | 1	        | 2	        | 5     |

-For expression data the input data should have the following format:
+For expression data the input data should have the following format (the value can be TPM, FPKM, RPM, counts):

 | Genes | SRR765127 |	SRR765129 | SRR765130 |	SRR765150 |	SRR765151 |
 | :---: | :---:     | :---:      |     :---: | :---:     | :---:     |